Get a free, no obligation personal loan quote with rates as low as 9.99%

 Alternative To Car Loans: Auto Loan vs. Personal Loan

-When you secure the loan with a car, you take out an auto loan.
-You can only use the money on the car.
-The car guarantees the money.
+Auto Loan: When you secure the loan with a car, you take out an auto loan.
+You can only use the money on the car, and the vehicle secures the loan.
+This is considered a type of secured loan, which means your car is at risk of repossession if you fail to make loan payments in the future.

 Car Loan FAQs